amy-bo/DSP/README.md

 - free >2M hectares of land in Scotland alone for rewilding - reducing biodiversity loss
 - reduce diet-related deaths in Scotland by >1,200/annum and eventually end global food crises

-To date, we have developed an open source electrobioreactor that will let volunteers cultivate strains of natural Hydrogen Oxidising Bacteria (HOB) to find the best tasting, healthy and economical strains.
+To date, we have developed an open source electrobioreactor that will let volunteers cultivate strains of natural Hydrogen Oxidising Bacteria (HOB) to find the best tasting, nutritious and economical strains.

 These bioreactors measure the optical density of the culture every 5 seconds so we can determine how quickly the HOB are growing.

 ## Problem

 - To compare the growth of different HOB cultures in what we hope will be thousands of bioreactors, we need to get that data online.
 - We also want to give bioreactors away on a ‘free rental’ basis, so people pay nothing as long as they are doing useful experiments.
-We need an automated means of determining if this is happening.
+We require an automated system to verify experimental activity.
-- We (and many others) would like to train AI on bioreactor data, but there is insufficient data available online (LLMs and Google’s AlphaFold were only successful because of the amount of data they could be trained on).
+- Many researchers would like to train AI on bioreactor data, but there is insufficient data available online (LLMs and Google’s AlphaFold were only successful because of the amount of data they could be trained on).

 ## Current state

-- If they remember, people manually upload graphs of their data to [forum.amybo.org](https://forum.amybo.org) - at least 2 have to date
+- If they remember, people manually upload graphs of their data to [forum.amybo.org](https://forum.amybo.org) or submit pull requests to add experiments to [our docs](https://amybo.org/docs/experiments/)
 - Volunteers must buy their own bioreactors
-- We have volunteers, but none have both the time and ability to set this system up.
+- We currently lack volunteers with both the time and technical expertise to establish the system.

 ## Scope

-- Software on Pioreactor to automatically send standard pioreactor data and additional experiment data to a data sharing platform
+- Software on Pioreactor to automatically send standard Pioreactor data and additional experiment data to a data sharing platform
   - The Pioreactor software should if possible be implemented as a [Pioreactor Plugin](https://docs.pioreactor.com/developer-guide/intro-plugins).
   - additional experiment data is listed in [Metadata.md](Metadata.md)
 - The data sharing platform collates data from electroPioreactors (scalable to 1000’s)
+- Ability for users to select and compare multiple experimental runs including:
+  - the ability to graph multiple experimental runs - with x-axis shifting for easy comparison
+  - the ability to numerically compare larger groups of experimental runs
 - Ability for anyone to download the dataset for analysis (assuming a manual download is easier than an API)
+- Training:
-- Training: It would be great to document the system both in the software and via training videos to ensure that it can be maintained long term by any volunteers.
+  - The system should be fully documented in the software (both front end and code) to ensure that it can be maintained long term by any volunteers.
+  - AMYBO can then also produce training videos.

 ## Goal